-Artistic Director of Pax Christi Chorale since 1996, Martin has conducted many memorable oratorios, and has commissioned several new Canadian compositions.
-Performance highlights include Elgar’s The Kingdom, Dream of Gerontius and The Music Makers; Britten’s Saint Nicolas; Bach’s Saint John Passion, Mass in B Minor, Christmas Oratorio; Mozart’s Requiem; Schubert’s German Mass; Handel’s Solomon, Messiah and Israel in Egypt; Brahms’ German Requiem; Mendelssohn’s Elijah and Saint Paul; Poulenc’s Gloria; and Vaughan Williams’ Hodie and Dona Nobis Pacem; and the North American premiere of C.H.H.
+As artistic director of Pax Christi Chorale from 1996-2016, Martin conducted many memorable oratorios, and commissioned several new Canadian compositions.
+Performance highlights include Elgar’s The Kingdom, Dream of Gerontius, The Apostles, and The Music Makers; Britten’s Saint Nicolas; Bach’s Saint John Passion, Mass in B Minor, Christmas Oratorio; and the North American premiere of C.H.H.
 Parry’s JUDITH at Koerner Hall.
-Last December’s unique performance of Berlioz’s L’enfance du Christ incorporated dancers from the York Dance Ensemble.
+A unique performance of Berlioz’s L’Enfance du Christ incorporated dancers from the York University Dance Ensemble.

 Producing in the booth, or performing for the mics, Stephanie has recorded with many ensembles on the Naxos, Marquis and Dorian labels, as well as several self-produced recordings on her ‘SJM’ label.
-Her love of historically informed performance was fostered over 15 years of activity with Arbor Oak Trio, who performed hundreds of chamber music concerts and several fully staged dramatic works, including Arne’s rarely heard Love in a Village, Locke’s Cupid and Death and Gay’s Beggar’s Opera.
+In 15 years of activity with Arbor Oak Trio, she performed hundreds of chamber music concerts and several fully staged dramatic works, including Arne’s rarely heard Love in a Village, Locke’s Cupid and Death and Gay’s Beggar’s Opera.

 Martin holds degrees from the University of Toronto and Wilfrid Laurier University, and is an Associate of the Royal Canadian College of Organists.
-In York University’s School of Arts,Media,Performance and Design she teaches music history, composition, harpsichord and organ, and coaches historical ensembles.
+At York University she has been acknowledged as a ‘research leader’, and is Graduate Programme Director for music, teaching composition, harpsichord and organ, and historical ensembles.

 Visit www.stephaniemartinmusic.com for Stephanie's full catalogue of published works.